On the Model Theory of Second-Order Objects: Addendum -- Complete Theories and Categoricity in

 \subsection{Categoricity Transfer}

-In this section we prove two results concerning the transfer of categoricity between countable and uncountable cardinals for complete $\eso$-theories.
-We assume the reader is familiar with the standard notions from classification theory and refer to \cite{tentziegler,baldwin2017fundamentals,shelah1990classification} for the basic definitions.

-We also remark that the following results provide a first study of the spectrum function for existential second order theories.
+As we mentioned above, we consider in this section the categoricity problem for complete theories in $\eso$ (and $\foil$).
+The main results from this section are two categoricity tranfer results between countable and uncountable cardinals for complete $\eso$-theories, i.e., \cref{ESO categoricity transfer down to countable} and \cref{ESO categoricity transfer up to uncountable}.
+We assume some familiarity with the standard notions from classification theory and refer to \cite{baldwin_categoricity,poizat2012course,baldwin2017fundamentals,shelah1990classification,tentziegler} for background and motivation.
+We also stress that the following results provide a first study of the spectrum function for existential second order theories.
 In connection to this topic, we remark the following fact. \begin{fact} Let $T$ be a complete theory in $\eso$ and $T^*$ its first-order reduct.
-If $T^*$ is unstable, then $T$ has $2^\kappa$ models in any cardinal $\kappa>|T|$. \end{fact} If $T$ is a complete $\eso$-theory, the class of its models is clearly pseudoelementary, as it is the class of models of the theory $T^1$ obtained by adding to the signature witnesses for every existential second-order statement in $T$.
+If $T^*$ is unstable, then $T$ has $2^\kappa$ models in any cardinal $\kappa>|T|$. \end{fact} If $T$ is a complete $\eso$-theory, the class of its models is clearly pseudoelementary, as it is the class of models of the theory $T'$ obtained by adding to the signature witnesses for every existential second-order statement in $T$.
 It follows that the fact above is an immediate corollary of Shelah's general result on the number of models of pseudoelementary classes \cite[Ch.
-VIII, Thm.2.1]{shelah1990classification}.
+VIII, Thm 2.1]{shelah1990classification}.